 Intermediates will revel Treble Cone’s massive 700m of vertical – the longest in the Queenstown Southern Lakes District – which allows for some of New Zealand’s longest groomed trails and of course, Treble Cone’s famous off-piste terrain.

 Advanced and expert riders will find a playground of open powder faces and natural half pipes in the Saddle Basin and on the Summit Slopes, and the Motatapu Chutes offer some of the steepest and most challenging terrain within the boundaries of a patrolled and protected ski area.
-No matter what type of skier or snowboarder you are, Treble Cone offers an unforgettable snow experience.

 Spectacular roller coaster terrain makes Coronet Peak ski area one of New Zealand’s most exciting ski destinations.
 It’s also the home of Night Ski, offering even more skiing opportunities and an epic to party after the sun goes down.